wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 0.5 =
+* Added localization support for strings and dates

 = 0.4 =
 * We are now doing a better job arranging our tooltips and setting GMT dates correctly.
 * Fixed a problem with the post times so posts dragged with the calendar don't change their time of day.